The Quintic Wave Equation with Kelvin-Voigt Damping: Strichartz estimates, Well-posedness and Global Stabilization: Uniqueness and Weak-Strong Uniqueness Principles

 \section{Uniqueness and Weak-Strong Uniqueness Principles}

 In this section, we address the uniqueness of the solutions obtained previously.
 It is a well-known open problem whether weak solutions in the basic energy space $C([0,T]; H_0^1(\Omega)) \cap C^1([0,T]; L^2(\Omega))$ are unconditionally unique for the critical quintic wave equation in dimension 3.
-Because our Kelvin-Voigt damping $a(x)$ is localized, the dynamics in the undamped region $\{x \in \Omega : a(x) = 0\}$ correspond exactly to the pure critical wave equation.
+Since the Kelvin-Voigt damping $a(x)$ is localized, the dynamics in the undamped region $\{x \in \Omega : a(x) = 0\}$ correspond exactly to the pure critical wave equation.

 Therefore, without global Strichartz estimates, unconditional uniqueness is out of reach.
-Nevertheless, we can establish rigorous uniqueness within the class of strong solutions, as well as a Weak-Strong uniqueness principle relying on the auxiliary space $L^4(0,T; L^{12}(\Omega))$.
+Nevertheless, we can establish rigorous uniqueness within the class of regular solutions, as well as a Weak-Strong uniqueness principle relying on the auxiliary space $L^4(0,T; L^{12}(\Omega))$.